Mie gomak: Etymology

-In local Batak dialect, gomak means "grab" or "squeeze", which refer to the method of preparing the noodle; by grabbing, handling, and squeezing the noodle with bare hand.
+In local Batak dialect, gomak means "grab" or "squeeze", which refers to the method of preparing the noodle; by grabbing, handling, and squeezing the noodle with bare hands.

 Ingredients and preparation

-The thick noodle is made from wheat and formed similar with spaghetti, which in dried form is stiff and solid.
-It is called mie lidi (stick noodles), because it is similar with lidi or sticks broom made from the midrib of the coconut palm frond.
-Boiled noodles are usually prepared separately, while the spicy soup is poured and heated prior of serving.
+The thick noodle is made from wheat and formed similarly to spaghetti, which in dried form is stiff and solid.
+It is called mie lidi (stick noodles), because it is similar to lidi or sticks broom made from the midrib of the coconut palm frond.
+Boiled noodles are usually prepared separately, while the spicy soup is poured and heated prior to serving.
 Mie gomak is usually topped with hard-boiled egg.
 Mie gomak is commonly served in kuah or in spicy soup.
 However, a variant might cook the dish further and use less liquid, thus creating a mie gomak goreng or fried gomak noodle variant.

 Ingredients includes boiled stick noodles, chayote, carrot, daun salam or Indonesian bay leaves, lemongrass, beaten egg, and coconut milk.
 The bumbu spice mixture includes red chili pepper, shallot, garlic, candlenut, turmeric, ginger, andaliman, leek, sugar, salt, and cooking oil.
-Crispy fried shallot and krupuk crackers might be sprinkled and added on top of the noodle, also added with sambal andaliman.
+Crispy fried shallot and krupuk crackers might be sprinkled and added on top of the noodle, or also added with sambal andaliman.